Kathleen M. Trauth

-Kathleen M. Trauth, Croft Associate Professor, Director, Women in Engineering Program, P.E.
+Kathleen M. Trauth, Associate Professor, IDE Faculty Fellow, P.E.

 Civil and Environmental Engineering